DHTMLX/docs-todolist/docs/api/rest_api/routes/Get_routes/Get_projecttasks.md

 ---
-sidebar_label: Get /tasks/projects
+sidebar_label: GET /tasks/projects
-title: Get /tasks/projects
+title: GET /tasks/projects
-description: You can learn about the Get/tasks/projects route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the GET/tasks/projects route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Get /tasks/projects
+# GET /tasks/projects

 ### Description